 The holiday season is once again upon us.
-It a time of year usually filled with a lot of joy and excitement.
-It’s also a time of year where even the most security conscious among us can let our guard slip… Be it from running ourselves ragged getting ready for the big day or allowing the good will and cheer cloud our judgement.
+It is a time of year usually filled with a lot of joy and excitement.
+It’s also a time of year when even the most security conscious among us can let our guard slip… Be it from running ourselves ragged getting ready for the big day or allowing the good will and cheer cloud our judgement.
 Here are some Holiday Season Security Tips:

 Keep an eye on the Front Door: